ickc/pantable/docs/README.md

 ...
 ```

+# Introduction

+Pantable is a Python library that maps the pandoc Table AST to an internal structure losslessly.
+This enables writing pandoc filters specifically manipulating tables in pandoc.

-The pantable package comes with 2 pandoc filters, `pantable` and `pantable2csv`. `pantable` is the main filter, introducing a syntax to include CSV table in markdown source. `pantable2csv` complements `pantable`, is the inverse of `pantable`, which convert native pandoc tables into the CSV table format defined by `pantable`.
+This also comes with 3 pandoc filters, `pantable`, `pantable2csv`, `pantable2csvx`.

+`pantable` is the main filter, introducing a syntax to include CSV table in markdown source.
+It supports all table features supported by the pandoc Table AST.

+`pantable2csv` complements `pantable`, is the inverse of `pantable`, which convert native pandoc tables into the CSV table format defined by `pantable`.
+This is lossy as of pandoc 2.11+, which is supported since pantable 0.13.

+`pantable2csvx` (experimental, may drop in the future) is similar to `pantable2csv`, but introduces an extra column with the `fancy-table` syntax defined below such that any general pandoc Table AST can be losslessly encoded in CSV format.

 Some example uses are: